AdobeDocs/experience-manager-screens.en/help/user-guide/multi-zone-layout-aem-screens.md

     1. Navigate to **Zones** --&gt; **Channels** --&gt; **MultiZone**.
     1. Click **Edit** from the action bar to open the editor.
-    1. Drag and drop the **Embedded Sequence** component to two of the zones.
+    1. Drag and drop the **Embedded Sequence** component to both the zones.
     1. Select the embedded sequence in one of the zones.
     1. Click the **Configure** (wrench) icon to one of the embedded sequences in the editor.
     1. Select the channel path as **Zones** --&gt; **Channels** --&gt; **EmbeddedChannels** --&gt; **Zone1**, as shown in the figure below.